-The Supplemental Environmental Project (SEP) settlement agreement must be designed to produce the greatest air quality benefit possible and must benefit the public and/or the environment.
+The SEP settlement agreement must be designed to produce the greatest air quality benefit possible and must benefit the public and/or the environment.

 A SEP agreement is only possible after the facility or source has come into compliance.
 The cost or effort taken to achieve compliance must not be considered to be part of the SEP agreement.
 Each agreement will be drafted by the District and designate in writing: